Reckless Mens Rea and Self-Defense in Colorado

 The purpose of this article is to explain some of the finer points of Colorado self-defense.
 Specifically, the impact of reckless mens rea.

-What is Mens Rea in Colorado criminal law?
+What is Mens Rea in Colorado Criminal Law?

 Most criminal crimes under the Colorado Revised Statutes have a mens rea and actus rea.
 Mens rea is a latin term that means guilty mind, and Actus rea is defined as guilty mind.
 In plain English, a crime is defined as a criminal act combined with criminal intent.